 Defendants shall file with Plaintiffs' counsel reports of their compliance with the provisions described in ¶¶ 3-4.
-In addition, commencing four months after the beginning of the filing period referenced in ¶ 4, Defendants shall prepare quarterly reports setting forth the cumulative number of Class Membership applications, Forms I-687, motions to reopen, that were received, reopened, approved, denied and pending.
+In addition, commencing four months after the beginning of the filing period referenced in ¶ 4, Defendants shall prepare quarterly reports setting forth the cumulative number of Subclass A and B Class Membership applications, Forms I-687, and Forms I-765, that were received, approved, denied and pending.
 Copies of such reports shall be provided to Class Counsel, within 30 days of the close of each quarter.